- Online institute: certificates of completion, university credit, live online instruction, virtual technical assistance and coaching.

-Interconnected System’s Framework (ISF): Connecting the Dots of School Mental Health is designed to increase the knowledge base and capacity of school mental health providers in the areas of Multi-tiered Systems of Support (MTSS) Positive Behavioral Interventions and Supports (PBIS), and the Interconnected Systems Framework (ISF).
-The long term goal of this training series is to create an overall framework that integrates mental health providers, school staff, families, and other community partners into a single system to best support students mental health needs.
+Interconnected System’s Framework (ISF): Connecting the Dots of School Mental Health is designed to increase the knowledge base and capacity of school mental health providers in the areas of Multi-Tiered Systems of Support (MTSS) Positive Behavioral Interventions and Supports (PBIS), and the Interconnected Systems Framework (ISF).
+The long term goal of this training series is to create an overall framework that integrates mental health providers, school staff, families, and other community partners into a single system to best support students' mental health needs.

 Idaho Department of Health and Welfare – Sexual Violence Prevention Program

-U.S. Department of Justice, Bureau of Justice Assistance (BJA) – STOP School Violence Prevention and Mental Health Training Program: Idaho Safe Schools, Safe Students
+US Department of Justice, Bureau of Justice Assistance (BJA) – STOP School Violence Prevention and Mental Health Training Program

 The goal of Idaho Safe Schools, Safe Students is to improve safety and reduce violent crimes in K-12 schools.
-The focus of the proposed project is to build the knowledge base and capacity of Local Education Agencies (LEAs) in the areas of creating safe schools, improving school climate, cultures, and mental health supports, and sustaining these efforts.
+The focus of the proposed project is to build the knowledge base and capacity of Local Education Agencies (LEAs) in the areas of creating safe schools, improving school climates, cultures, and mental health supports, and sustaining these efforts.
 This will be accomplished through the delivery of evidence-based professional development trainings and on-site technical assistance in three rural Idaho school districts.

 The University of Kansas SWIFT Education Center is partnering with three high need school districts to implement an Equity Leadership Professional Leadership Series based on a promising practice.
-The learning series focuses on developing and enhancing the skills of district administrative leaders and school principals while also laying the foundation for installation of multi-tiered system of support to improve student outcomes in each of their respective schools.
+The learning series focuses on developing and enhancing the skills of district administrative leaders and school principals while also laying the foundation for installing a multi-tiered system of support to improve student outcomes in each of their respective schools.
 The goal is to develop these new Equity Leaders, who will transform their school cultures and improve student outcomes; to create district capacity to sustain and develop future Equity Leaders; and to develop, expand and evaluate this professional learning model for national dissemination.